A smattering of crumbs down a work shirt, a greasy corner-of-the-lips smile, a delicate flake of pastry hanging from a loose strand of hair…

 If you know what to look for, you can spot bona fide croissant lovers everywhere.

-And to induct you into this happy-go-lucky tribe, we’ve tracked down Perth’s best croissants and the neighbourhoods that love them.
+And to induct you into this happy-go-lucky tribe, we’ve tracked down the best croissants in Perth and the neighbourhoods that love them.

 Harvest Boulangerie Patisserie